zarakfarid/AnomalyDetectionForSampling/README.md

 mvn -pl spot-finder-service -am spring-boot:run
 ```

-The Spark Application is integrated with a spring boot aswell to provide a service, so that the user can train and predict using a simple http request.
-It can be run both way
+## The Spark Application is integrated with a spring boot app aswell, to provide a service layer, so that the user can train and predict using simple http requests.

-For Spring-Boot
+It can be run both way For Spring-Boot
 ```
 clean spring-boot:run
 ```